sambyers/roomwifiservice/README.md

 ---

-This simple project was created to demonstrate an automated and/or semiautomated method to enable personal or room wifi networks for guests.
-The ideal consumer of this kind of service is a frequent traveler or long term guest that wants an easy way to onboard multiple wifi devices.
-This service eliminates the need for those guests to configure wifi networks on each device they carry and also could allow their devices to talk to each other.
+This simple project was created to demonstrate an automated and/or semi-automated method to enable personal or room wifi networks for guests.
+The ideal consumer of this kind of service is a frequent traveler or long term guest that wants an easy way to onboard multiple wifi devices without configuring them.

+By allowing a user to configure an SSID and PSK for her room, she can use configuration that may already be saved on all of her devices.
+This eliminates the need for guests to connect to wifi networks on each device they carry at each hotel, motel, apartment, inn, etc. they stay at.

-Many devices like Apple TV or Chromecast use service discovery technologies like mDNS and using an automated process like in this POC would allow a provisioned wifi network to be tunneled to an MX firewall and dropped into a DMZ.
+Many devices like Apple TV or Chromecast use service discovery technologies like mDNS and using an automated process like in this POC would allow a provisioned wifi network to be tunneled to an MX firewall and homed to a guest DMZ.
 This improves service delivery to the customer and network security.

 ## Features